The Foreign Investment Regulation Review: Germany

 vii Substantive scope of review, new 'likely to affect' standard, and prohibitions and orders

-Prior to the 2020 Revisions, the BMWi in its substantive review assessed whether an investment presented a risk to public order or security in Germany that was 'actually threatening' and sufficiently important potentially to affect fundamental public interests.35 The term 'public order or security' refers to Article 36, Sections 52(1) and 65(1) of the Treaty on the Functioning of the European Union and has to be interpreted pursuant to EU law.
+Prior to 2020, the BMWi in its substantive review assessed whether an investment presented a risk to public order or security in Germany that was 'actually threatening' and sufficiently important potentially to affect fundamental public interests.53 The term 'public order or security' refers to Article 36, Sections 52(1) and 65(1) of the Treaty on the Functioning of the European Union and has to be interpreted pursuant to EU law.

 Under these provisions, grounds of public order and security may justify restrictions of the free movement of goods, capital and payments and the freedom of establishment.
 Historically, the European Court of Justice has applied these criteria very restrictively and ruled that abstract concerns about investments in undertakings in strategic sectors do not constitute a valid justification based on public order or security.

-Under the 2020 Revisions, this conservative approach is likely to change quite dramatically.
+This conservative approach changed quite dramatically.
 Pursuant to Article 4 of the EU Screening Regulation, a Member State, in determining whether public order or security are affected, may take into account whether the foreign investor is directly or indirectly controlled by government, including state bodies or armed forces of a third country, has already been involved in activities affecting security or public order in a Member State or whether there is a serious risk that the foreign investor engages in illegal or criminal activities.
-This review standard is mirrored in the new provisions of Sections 55(1b) AWV.
-Therefore, authorities may apply a broader understanding of public order and security in future and the BMWi has considerable discretion in determining whether public order or security are at risk.
+This review standard is mirrored in the new provisions of Sections 55(1) AWV.
+Therefore, authorities may apply a broader understanding of public order and security and the BMWi has considerable discretion in determining whether public order or security is at risk.

-Second, the level of scrutiny has been significantly tightened by the 2020 Revisions with the introduction of a 'likely to affect'36 standard of review.
-This means that it is no longer necessary for the BMWi to show an 'actual and serious threat' to public order or security as an effect of the transaction, but merely sufficient to establish that the foreign direct investment is likely to affect public order or security.
+Second, the level of scrutiny has been significantly tightened with the introduction of a 'likely to affect'54 standard of review.
+This means that it is no longer necessary for the BMWi to show an 'actual and serious threat' to public order or security as an effect of the transaction, but merely sufficient to establish that the foreign direct investment is likely to affect public order or security.55

-It remains to be seen how the BMWi and eventually the courts will interpret these open-ended definitions, but it is already clear that the new standard's vagueness will reduce deal certainty for any transaction subject to foreign investment review.
+To date, there does not seem to be a dramatic change in the BMWi's decisional practice but it remains to be seen how the BMWi and, eventually, the courts will interpret these open-ended definitions in the long term.
+In any case, the new standard's vagueness will reduce deal certainty for any transaction subject to foreign investment review.

-If a prohibition decision is issued, the transaction will probably have to be abandoned irrespective of whether the decision might be upheld in subsequent litigation against the BMWi, therefore in practice the authority has significant leverage to negotiate public law agreements with investors, containing certain security-related conditions or commitments (see Section IV.vi).
-In previous years, the German government has concluded several such agreements with purchasers.37
+If a prohibition decision is issued, the transaction will probably have to be abandoned irrespective of whether the decision might be upheld in subsequent litigation against the BMWi; therefore, in practice, the authority has significant leverage to negotiate public law agreements with investors, containing certain security-related conditions or commitments (see Section V.vi).
+In previous years, the German government has concluded several such agreements with purchasers.56

 viii Legal protection against decisions by the BMWi